Sreno1/suds/full-stack/cloud-computing.md

 ## Essential Characteristics of Cloud Computing

-1. #on-demand #self-service access all day, every day except for an outage or security breach.
+1. \#on-demand #self-service access all day, every day except for an outage or security breach.
 "Available without Exceptions". i.e. 24-hour ATM, vending machine, regardless of holidays, weekends, etc.
-2. #Broad-Network-Access
+2. \#Broad-Network-Access
    - Cloud computing resources can be accessed through the network
    - #Public-cloud services could generally be accessible from anywhere, and on any device with internet and browser capabilities
    - Multitude of devices
    - Internet access is mandatory
      - Or Intranet for #private-cloud, if public access is not necessary
-3. #Resource-Pooling
+3. \#Resource-Pooling
     - Saves on cost with shared model
       - Affords cloud providers economies of scaled which can be passed down to the consumer
       - #Multi-tenant model serves multiple customers
       - Cloud resources are dynamically assigned and re-aligned
         - Regardless of physical location
-4. #Rapid-Elasticity
+4. \#Rapid-Elasticity
     - Increase and decrease resources as-per demand
     - Vertical or Horizontal scaling
     - Add resources during sales or other spikey situations
-5. #Measured-service
+5. \#Measured-service
    - Pay for what you use, or reserve as you use
      - Not applicable to email servicves, social media sites, and services on a trial basis like AWS, Azure or GCP
    - Utility model of billing, charged after the usage, at the end of each pre-defined period

 ==Deploy code and infrasturcture anywhere, anytime (no waiting - actions taken from portal) and at scale, usually with #elasticity.==

-[]TODO fix tag css when in the numbered sections above
+\#todo fix tag css when in the numbered sections above

 - Distribution
 - Availability